Overview

 - Register the tool

-- Inform the Large Model of the available tools and conduct a dialogue with it
+- Inform the Large Model of available tools and engage in dialogue with it

-// Omit the initialization operations of the AI sdk...
+// Omit the initialization of the AI sdk...

 // 1.
-Define the weather retrieval tool, see the FunctionTool type
+Define the tool for obtaining weather, see the FunctionTool type for details

 const getWeatherTool = {